top of page

 “Listen to them, the children of the night, what music they make!” -Count Dracula from Bram Stoker’s novel, Dracula

-For every Dracula story and film there’s always the same premise, the same idea; that Dracula is a vampire who wants his beloved back and stalks Mina because he longs for her while causing havoc around him.
-Underworld tells of the classic vampires versus werewolves battle which while fun to watch is your typical beast A very beast B fighting for supremacy of who’s the best of the best.
-Then you have your Vampire Chronicles by Anne Rice which shows the flamboyant and sometimes over the top vampire Lestat and his many adventures.
-Then of course there’s the love and sex appeal we have given the vampire, the glamorization I referred to in the beginning.
-I’m not sure of the very book or film that did this but it’s taken us to now, we have this affection and sex appeal for the vampire that just doesn’t make sense yet we are used to it because it’s become the normal.
+For every Dracula story and film, there’s always the same premise, the same idea: that Dracula is a vampire who wants his beloved back and stalks Mina because he longs for her while causing havoc around him.
+Underworld tells of the classic vampires versus werewolves battle, which, while fun to watch, is your typical beast A versus beast B fighting for supremacy of who’s the best of the best.
+Then you have your Vampire Chronicles by Anne Rice, which shows the flamboyant and sometimes over-the-top vampire Lestat and his many adventures.
+Then, of course, there’s the love and sex appeal we have given the vampire, the glamorization I referred to in the beginning.
+I’m not sure of the very book or film that did this, but it’s taken us to now, we have this affection and sex appeal for the vampire that just doesn’t make sense, yet we are used to it because it’s become the norm.

 I myself have found a new approach to the vampire, one that I have not really come across in any other story or portrayal.
-In my series, Vampires, I talk about how vampires should be feared in the first poem but then I tell of how vampires have become depressed and almost suicidal and longing for death because no one fears them anymore.
+In my series, Vampires, I talk about how vampires should be feared in the first poem, but then I tell of how vampires have become depressed and almost suicidal, and longing for death because no one fears them anymore.
 It goes into detail about how many just wish to walk into the sun or wish to get stabbed in the heart.
-The most recent poem in the series shows how the vampires are tired of feeling bad for themselves and make you remember who they are and just why they should be feared.
+The most recent poem in the series shows how the vampires are tired of feeling bad for themselves, and makes you remember who they are and just why they should be feared.

 bottom of page